Boundaries, Borders and Frontiers in Archaeology

 Drawing on contemporary and ethnographic accounts, historical data and archaeological evidence, this book covers more than 30 years of research on boundaries, borders and frontiers, beginning with The Northern Mycenaean Border in Thessaly in 1983.
 The author discusses various theoretical and methodological issues concerning peripheries as they apply to the archaeological record.
 Political, economic, social and cultural processes in border and frontier zones are described in detail.
 Three case study societies are examined—China, Rome and Mycenaean Greece.

 About the Author(s)

-Bryan Feuer is an emeritus lecturer in humanities at California State University, Dominguez Hills.
-His research interests include the Aegean Bronze Age, archaeological borders, regional analysis, cultural contact and interaction and ceramic analysis.
-He has done archaeological fieldwork in Greece, Italy and the U.S. He lives in Manhattan Beach, California.
+The late Bryan Feuer was a lecturer in humanities at California State University, Dominguez Hills.
+His research interests included the Aegean Bronze Age, archaeological borders, regional analysis, cultural contact and interaction and ceramic analysis.
+He did archaeological fieldwork in Greece, Italy and the U.S and lived in Manhattan Beach, California.

 Format: softcover (6 x 9)